-If you become pregnant after the age of 45, your chance of miscarriage increases to 50 percent.
+If you become pregnant after the age of 45, your chance of miscarriage increases to 80 percent.

 Other contributing factors include being:

-- a heavy alcohol drinker
+- alcohol abuse

 A woman early in her pregnancy may have a miscarriage and only experience bleeding and cramping for a few hours.
 But another woman may have miscarriage bleeding for up to a week.

-Symptoms of a miscarriage vary, but may include:
+Symptoms of a miscarriage may include: